ciscoheat/sveltekit-superforms/README.md

 <link rel="stylesheet" href="https://unpkg.com/sakura.css/css/sakura.css" />
 ```

-What we see now is rather basic, and there is no form action to submit to, but we can at least see that the form is populated.
+Currently there is no form action to submit to, but we can at least see that the form is populated.
 To get deeper insight, let's add the Super Form Debugging Svelte Component:

 **src/routes/+page.svelte**